 News and Events Calendar

-This past year, the Lloyd Library and Museum instituted a research fellowship designed to showcase the variety of materials within the collection as well as to provide long-term access to unique research materials to scholars from around the country.
+The Lloyd continues its tradition of promoting both academic and artistic research in Cincinnati with its latest round of Fellowship Awardees.
 This endeavor serves to highlight Cincinnati as a destination for research, because this locally little-known library has patrons from around the world and holds materials that are not often available elsewhere, either in the United States or beyond that are invaluable in reconstructing our American past, in inspiring new artistic works, and forwarding downtown Cincinnati's mission to provide cultural enrichment for Cincinnatians and the world.

 Fellows will be expected to deliver a brief lecture concerning their findings.
 Artists will also be expected to exhibit their artistic works resulting from this research.
 Dates and times will be announced at a later time.